Planning Frequently Asked Questions

 Property Information Request ($100)

 A Property Information Request (PIR) provides basic, publicly available information on land use items for a specific property.
-PIRs are most commonly requested by property owners who have minor questions on permitted used or Development Permit Area requirements.
+PIRs are most commonly requested by property owners who have minor questions on permitted uses or Development Permit Area requirements.

 Email planning@scrd.ca to request a PIR.
 The following information is required to process the request: